lakshita-03/PUMA/index.md

 ### Jupyter File
 <iframe src="notebooks/comp_analysis.html" width="100%" height="800px"></iframe>

-### Final summary of Puma's Competitor Analysis
+## Final summary of Puma's Competitor Analysis

 **Executive take:**
 Puma is a **mid-market, lifestyle-first brand** with a clear **male bias** in assortment and revenue.
-Nike and Adidas lead overall through broader assortments, performance-material innovation, and stronger pricing power.
+Nike and Adidas lead overall through broader assortments, performance, material innovation, and stronger pricing power.

 **Key findings:**
 - Puma’s assortment and go-to-market focus are skewed toward men, which drives the majority of its sales.